marmelab/react-admin/docs/List.md

 ### Specify Sort Order

-By default, a column is sorted by the `ASC` order.
-You can use `DESC` via the `sortByOrder` property:
+By default, when the user clicks on a column header, the list becomes sorted in the ascending order.
+You change this behavior by setting the `sortByOrder` prop to `"DESC"`:

 {% raw %}
 ```jsx